enricorotundo/OSX-System-Logger/README.md

 	chmod +x sysLogger.py
 	```

 1. Set the script to automatically run at login.
-To do this we'll use the Desktop Environment feature.
+To do so we'll use the Desktop Environment feature.
 [Ubuntu](http://askubuntu.com/questions/48321/how-do-i-start-applications-automatically-on-login) | [Mint](http://askubuntu.com/questions/209684/where-can-i-find-the-startup-application-list-in-a-cinnamon-desktop)

 1. Reboot